“Without ecology there can be no economy and no society. ”

 Business As Ecology

-According to Trajectories of the Earth System in the Anthropocene and scientific consensus, continuing with business as usual is not an option if we want to turn back from the sixth mass extinction now underway.
+According to Trajectories of the Earth System in the Anthropocene and scientific consensus, continuing with business as usual is suicide.
+We must halt the sixth mass extinction now underway.
 Implementing an ecological economic model, adopting sustainability practices and rewilding the world will be crucial if we are to avert the increasing climate and biosphere disasters we are already seeing the signs of.
-In the following interview with SW’s own Dr. Alison Green, Guy Dauncey discusses how to become a ‘practical utopian’ and overcome our current dystopic trajectory.

 As a global species we are facing the end of the Arctic, extreme weather, increased greenhouse gas emissions, air pollution, ocean acidification, warming oceans, biodiversity loss. habitat loss, wildfires, overpopulation, drought, desertification, famine, climate refugees, nuclear waste issues, disease and much more.
 It’s simple — we must stop burning the planet for profit.